Air Fryer Tortilla Chips

 Notes

-- Spicy Lime Tortilla Chips: Before cooking, brush of spray the tortilla with oil, sprinkle about 1/8 teaspoon of taco seasoning per tortilla.
+- Spicy Lime Tortilla Chips: Before air frying, season with about 1/8 teaspoon of taco seasoning per tortilla.
 After cooking, drizzle with fresh lime juice.

-- Zesty Ranch Tortilla Chips: Before cooking, brush or spray the tortilla with oil and sprinkle on about 1/8 teaspoon of ranch seasoning per tortilla.
+- Zesty Ranch Tortilla Chips: Season each chip with about 1/8 teaspoon of ranch seasoning before air frying.

-- Sweet Dessert Tortilla Chips: Before cooking, brush the tortillas with oil, about 1/2 teaspoon of maple syrup, and sprinkle with a pinch of cinnamon.
+- Sweet Dessert Tortilla Chips: Before air frying, brush the tortillas with oil, about 1/2 teaspoon of maple syrup, and season with a pinch of cinnamon.

 Awesome recipe!
 I made these using the La Banderita Carb Counter tortillas to make them keto.
 Delish!